-After photographing more than 450+ weddings in over ten countries, I’m delighted that wedding celebrations continue to surprise me.
-I’m honoured to still be experiencing new cultures, traditions, and beliefs.
-Something I don’t take for granted.
+After photographing over 450 weddings in over 10 countries, I’m thrilled that wedding celebrations still amaze me.
+I am honoured to continue learning about other cultures, traditions, and beliefs.
+Something I do not take for granted.

-Michele and Colin’s pagan wedding ceremony was unlike any other I’d attended.
-Rather than the traditional church or registry office ceremony, the couple exchanged pagan wedding vows in the woods at Cabourne Parva in Lincolnshire.
+Michele and Colin’s pagan wedding ceremony was unlike any other I’d witnessed.
+Rather than traditional church or registry office ceremony, the couple exchanged pagan wedding vows in the forests of Cabourne Parva, Lincolnshire.

 Michele and Colin were on holiday when they met Jenna and Michael, whose wedding I had photographed at the 30 James Street Hotel in Liverpool.